develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 > The only way to allocate memory on the heap is through smart pointer types.

 > **The heap memory** is to be used with care.
 Values in the heap can possibly live forever during the lifetime of the program if not freed, and may eventually lead to the program being killed by **the Out Of Memory (OOM) killer in the kernel**.
 At runtime, a bug in the code or mistake from the developer can also cause the program to either forget to free the memory, or access a portion of memory that is outside the bounds of its memory layout, or dereference a memory address in the protected code segment.
 When this happens, the process receives a trap instruction from the kernel, which is what you see as **a segmentation fault error message**, followed by the process getting aborted.
 As such, we must ensure that processes and their interactions with memory need to be safe!
-Either we as programmers need to be critically aware of our malloc and free calls.or used memory safe language to handle these details for us.
+Either we as programmers need to be critically aware of our malloc and free calls or used memory safe language to handle these details for us.

 ## Stack Vs Heap